Working Papers

 Abstract: Despite a substantial increase in the number of children living in households and exposed to neighbors with opioid addiction in the past two decades, the impacts of this trend on children are poorly understood.
 This paper provides novel estimates of the causal effects of exposure to the opioid epidemic on educational progress for California students.
 I develop a new time-varying instrument for prescription opioids derived from Purdue Pharma's evolving marketing strategy, which targeted areas with high rates of different diseases over time.
 Moving from the 25th to the 75th percentile of instrumented per capita opioids, standardized test scores fall by 0.65--1.57% of the mean.
 High school exit exam pass rates fall by a greater magnitude.
 I find no evidence of overall changes in dropout rates, but ninth- and tenth-grade dropout rates increase.
 Estimates from IV regressions are much larger in magnitude than those using OLS.
 I find a significant adverse impact of community opioid use on the academic performance of the marginal affected child, highlighting previously overlooked intergenerational consequences of the opioid crisis.

-Adding Salt to the Womb: The Benefits of Salt Iodization on Infant Health (with Donato Onorato)
+Adding Salt to the Womb: The Benefits of Salt Iodization from Infancy to Adulthood (with Donato Onorato)

 Abstract: Doctors facing similar patients often make different treatment choices.
 These decisions can have important effects on patient health and health care spending.
 This paper seeks to organize the recent economics literature on physician decision making using a simple model that incorporates doctor diagnostic and procedural skills, differences in beliefs and patient populations, and incentives.
 Economic considerations that affect the quality of decision making include training, experience, peer effects, financial incentives and time constraints.
 We also consider interventions aimed at improving decision making including provision of informational, heuristics and guidelines, and the use of technologies including electronic medical records and algorithmic decision tools.
 Our review suggests that we have learned a great deal about specific factors that influence doctor decision making but that our knowledge of how to apply that knowledge to improve health care is still quite limited.